 “True.
 I’m not so sanguine about the general survivability of that cage, but I have to admit it is better than having Bear King aboard our ship.
 Even as battered as he was in his fight with Shoto and Izuku, he could still put up a tremendous fight if he got free.
 We would need to rig up some kind of cage incorporating sea water in some fashion,” Momo stated.

 Despite being quite battered by the battle, Bear King hadn’t actually taken any serious wounds in the fight against the I-Island crew.
 His Devil Fruit form had made it very hard to permanently injure him, but he had taken quite a bit of bruising, and Kyoka’s ‘Sonic Stabber’ (name in discussion) had done quite a bit of damage to his innards, particularly his heart.
 But that was nothing in comparison to the battering he had given Shoto and Izuku.
-While the others had mostly healed by this point (although Shoto’s fire-side arm was still extremely week and sore and Momo’s ribs were still bound up in gauze) Izuku’s injuries had been so severe that he was still wheelchair-bound for now.
+While the others had mostly healed by this point (although Shoto’s fire-side arm was still extremely weak and sore and Momo’s ribs were still bound up in gauze) Izuku’s injuries had been so severe that he was still wheelchair-bound for now.

 Every bone in his limbs had been broken through his use of One For All, and the gash to his forearm had reopened in the fight to the point it needed surgery after to close it.
 Now, months on, Izuku’s hands had mainly healed although one arm was still in the full cast from wrist to shoulder, paired with his other arm having a cast on his forearm.
 The gash in his forearm had also been healing very well.
 One leg was well on the way to recovery, with the other lagging behind somewhat, there having been some complications in how a bone in his lower left leg had set.